The Kima Transaction Back End

 A few notes about these environment variables:

 KIMA_BACKEND_MNEMONIC is the seed phrase from the wallet you installed.
 Never share this with anyone.
 Never commit this to a code repository.
-Use a secret manager service like Google Secret Manager or AWS Secrets Manager to store your seed phrase instead of putting it in the .env file.
+Use a secret manager service like Google Secret Managerarrow-up-right or AWS Secrets Managerarrow-up-right to store your seed phrase instead of putting it in the .env file.

-KIMA_ENVIRONMENT is separate from the NODE_ENV variable and determines wether information endpoints like /chains will return testnet or mainnet values.
+KIMA_ENVIRONMENT is separate from the NODE_ENV variable and determines whether information endpoints like /chains will return testnet or mainnet values.

 DOMAIN is a comma separated list of urls that the server will accept requests from.
 All other domains will be blocked (except in the dev environment).
 Put the url of your frontend here.